 What?

 The N.C.
 Statewide Health Promotion Program, led by the Physical Activity and Nutrition Branch of the N.C.
-Division of Public Health, supports community-based programs that improve the health of North Carolinians by reducing the prevalence of chronic diseases.
-Funds are distributed from this program to the programs developed by Jones County Healthy Carolinians (JCHC) to enable JCHC to work with community partners in creating policy changes and environmental supports addressing at least one of the three major chronic disease risk factors – physical inactivity, poor diet and tobacco use.
+Division of Public Health supports community-based programs that improve the health of North Carolinians by reducing the prevalence of chronic diseases.
+Funds are distributed through this program to the programs developed by Jones County Health Department (JCHD) to enable JCHD to work with community partners in creating policy changes and environmental supports addressing at least one of the three major chronic disease risk factors – physical inactivity, poor diet, and tobacco use.

 Why?